Spatial Transfer Learning for Estimating PM2.5 in Data-poor Regions: Problem Formulation

 \section{Problem Formulation}

-Our problem consists of the source and target regions, such that the PM$_{2.5}$ data contains heterogeneity due to diverse features and complexity due to spatial and semantic dependencies between its data points.
+Our problem comprises the source region with higher PM$_{2.5}$ sensors and the target region with fewer sensors.
+The data is heterogeneous due to diverse features and complex due to spatial and semantic dependencies between its samples.